-- 1. Do not result in the deterioration of water courses or water bodies (including groundwater) and conserve and enhance: - a. the natural geomorphology of watercourses, including reinstating watercourses to their natural state through removal of modifications resulting from past industrial uses; - b. water quality; and - c. the ecological value of the water environment, including -the functionality of habitat networks. - 2.
-Make positive progress towards achieving 'good status or potential' under the Water Framework Directive in surface and groundwater bodies. - 3.
-Ensure Source Protection Zones are protected from contamination as a result of the proposal in line with national guidance. - 4.
-Manage water demand and improve water efficiency through appropriate water conservation techniques including rainwater harvesting and grey-water recycling as well as considering water availability from surface water and groundwater sources. - 5.
-Improve water quality through the incorporation of appropriately constructed and maintained Sustainable Drainage Systems and surface water management techniques taking into account the sensitivity of groundwater. - 6.
-Dispose of surface water appropriately (in accordance with the Local Plan drainage policy) adhering to the following networks in order of preference: - a. to an infiltration based system wherever possible (such as soakaways); - b. discharge into a watercourse with the prior approval of the landowner, navigation authority or Environment Agency, where applicable.
-To comply with part a this must be following treatment where necessary or where no treatment is required to prevent pollution of the receiving watercourse; - c. discharge to a public sewer.
+- Ensure no deterioration of water courses or water bodies (including groundwater) by conserving and, where practicable, enhancing: - the natural geomorphology of watercourses, including reinstating watercourses to their natural state through removal of modifications resulting from past industrial uses; - water quality; and b. - the ecological value of the water environment, including the functionality of habitat networks. - 2.
+Ensure Source Protection Zones are protected from contamination as a result of the proposal in line with national guidance. - Dispose of surface water appropriately (in accordance with the Local Plan drainage policy) adhering 3. to the following networks in order of preference: - to an infiltration based system wherever possible (such as soakaways); a. - discharge into a watercourse with the prior approval of the landowner, navigation authority or Environment Agency, where applicable.
+To comply with part 1 of this policy this must be

+- following treatment where necessary or where no treatment is required to prevent pollution of the receiving watercourse; - discharge to a public sewer.
+C.